Obsidian609/GamePage/README.md

 ## Overview

-Game Page lets users; upload view other user's favorite games, and leave comments of your own for others to see.
+Game Page lets users; upload their favorite games to the site, view other user's favorite games, and leave comments for others to see.

 <br>